Mercury Jets provides on-demand private air charters from Miami to San Francisco.

 Gulfstream designed the G450 to fly farther and faster and with more fuel-efficient than its predecessor.
 Each cabin detail is devoted to providing a highly personalized experience that defines private flying.
 Entertainment features include two large LCD screens and headphones at each seat integrated with a state-of-the-art cabin entertainment system.

 At a cruise speed of 564 miles per hour, the Bombardier Global 6000 is capable of flying high above that of most commercial airliners, with a ceiling of 51,000 feet.
 The Global 6000 is frequently configured with three seating areas.
 The placement of windows on the fuselage maximizes natural light in the cabin, greatly enhancing the interior design aesthetics.

 The versatile Falcon 900LX can significantly reduce commute time.
 Because the jet can take off and land on shorter runways than other jets, it can operate out of airports that are closest to the client’s departure and arrival points.
 Additionally, the Falcon 900LX’s spacious cabin provides three separate areas for work and relaxation.

 The Embraer Lineage 1000E is one of the best options for clients who desire the best versatility and luxury has to offer with dozens of configuration options.

-Super Midsize jets such as the Citation X+, Gulfstream G280 and the Hawker 1000 offer passengers for a comfortable transcontinental flight to Miami.
+Super Midsize jets such as the Citation X+, Gulfstream G280, and the Hawker 1000 offer passengers a comfortable transcontinental flight to Miami.
 A spacious cabin design allows passengers more room to move about, relax or work during the flight.